Buying Guides

 The $18K ID.4 and What Used EV Prices Actually Mean Right Now

 A 2021 Volkswagen ID.4 just sold for under $20,000 with 10,000 miles on the clock.
 That's not a fire sale or a lemon special.
 It's a competent, modern EV in usable condition, and the owner walked away genuinely impressed by what they got.
 "Incredible vehicle for the money," they said.
 And they're not wrong.
-But here's where it gets interesting: that same owner hit a problem almost immediately.
+But that same owner ran into a real issue with the purchase almost immediately, and it has nothing to do with the drivetrain.
+It has to do with what the paperwork says and what it doesn't.

 Let's separate what's actually happening from what the headline wants you to believe.